 The dinner was the product of a dialogue between the collaborative practices of both artists, a continuation of Jacir’s project on Zuaiter, Material for a Film (2004−ongoing), and a reflection of the efforts of the artist-run space Dar Jacir, in Bethlehem, to foster cultural healing through collective activity.
 The menu, created by Rakowitz and prepared with Khaled Karri (founder of the Makan nomadic food project), started with Zuaiter’s own recipe for hummus—which substituted peanut butter for hard-to-find tahini, conveying how immigrants adapt to new contexts.
 Rakowitz, whose Jewish family fled Iraq in the wake of the 1941 Farhud pogrom, noted that the meal was taking place on Yom Kippur, and “in the calendar of my religion, today is the day of atonement.”
 He explained that he wanted “to create a space and the circumstances through which we could bring Wael out of the sphere of death and into the sphere of the living.”
 To the clanking of bells, he and Karri carried a gigantic pot of Mhasha—vegetables and grape leaves stuffed with rice spiced with sumac—through the cheering crowd.

 Among Zuaiter’s friends in Rome were leftist Jewish politician Piero Della Seta and writers Jean Genet, Pier Paolo Pasolini, and Alberto Moravia, whose tribute was read by Cesare Pietroiusti: “Wael was a chivalrous, fantastic, ingenuous, kind, and unreal man.
 With his good nature, his sense of humor, his imagination, and his wandering temperament, he made one think of a world without frontiers and nationalisms.”
 For a short period in 1972 he opened an Arabic bookshop providing literary and political publications that was frequented by students.
-Rakowitz read a remembrance of Zuaiter by publisher and diplomat Enrico Mistretta: “He was a marvelous intellectual with a passion for music and for literature.
+Rakowitz read a remembrance of Zuaiter by scholar and professor Enrico Mistretta: “He was a marvelous intellectual with a passion for music and for literature.
 He had learned by heart a good deal of Dante’s Divine Comedy.
 He was the most peaceful person I’ve ever met in my life.
-We spent a lot of time laughing together about everything.”
-Zuaiter’s partner at the time of his death, the Australian artist Janet Venn-Brown, has described how, “when Munich happened in September 1972 […] he immediately told me, ‘We are not this, we are not this.’”3
+We spent a lot of time laughing together about everything.”3 Zuaiter’s partner at the time of his death, the Australian artist Janet Venn-Brown, has described how, “when Munich happened in September 1972 […] he immediately told me, ‘We are not this, we are not this.’”4

 A large black-and-white photograph of 38-year-old Zuaiter’s body with blood pooling around his head, published in the left-wing newspaper Paese Sera on the morning after his assassination, was affixed to the exterior of the villa.
 On the previous weekend many others were surreptitiously pasted on walls around the city, often in multiples, like exclamation marks or echoes of the brutality of history.
 “I met Wael Zuaiter through his body stretched out on the asphalt with his head hanging down, a violent image like those we see every day during this year of genocide,” curator Sara Alberani said.
 “With comrades and friends, we mapped the city of Rome according to sites of resistance … to allow his body to speak.”
 The diners included curators, artists, and activists such as the collective Mabasta!
 (But enough!), which organizes performances and talks in support of Palestine, alongside Jacir’s students from the Nuova Accademia di Belle Arti and residents of the American Academy in Rome, a supporter of the event.
 As we listened and ate, the subject of the image became more fully human, and the distant event more immediate.